 1. Customer Data

-Depending on the service being used the customer data we collect can include the following:
+The customer data we collect can include the following:

 Financial details/circumstances – Bank account details, credit/debit card details, income details, personal guarantees provided, application processing and administration records, employment status and employment details, credit history, credit assessment records, credit data from credit registers, credit agency performance data and authorised signatories details.

-We endeavor to keep Customer Data accurate and up-to-date.
+We endeavor to keep Customer Data accurate and up to date.
 As such, you must tell us about any changes to such information that you are aware of as soon as possible.

 2. Other information